30

 ssh-add -K /Users/you/.ssh/id_rsa

-The new SSH key is now registered and ready to use!
+Finally, the new SSH key is now registered and ready to use.

-Moving SSH keys to a root-owned location is easy:
+Moving SSH keys to a root-owned location is easy, and here the reasons why we said it:

-An in-depth understanding of SSH helps users in understanding the important aspects and security regarding this technology.
-Most people consider this simple and easy process as a complex and complicated web of commands and instructions to follow and obey.
+An in-depth understanding of SSH helps users understand the important aspects and security regarding this technology.
+Most people consider this simple process as a web of commands and instructions to follow.

-The computer takes less than a second for calculating a hash and authenticates a user.
-People don't realize this extremely low time and think that it might have taken computers a few seconds to process that much-complicated information.
+The computer takes less than a second to calculate a hash and authenticates a user.
+People don't realize this extremely low time and think that it might have taken computers a few seconds to process that much complicated information.

 The maximum time which computer uses is taken on the internet where it sends and receives data.
 This tutorial is made to let you know that these various technologies are adaptable and responsive.